 The traveler meets a mysterious woman who welcomes him but also makes him uneasy.

-This could symbolize the experience of encountering new cultures or situations that feel both inviting and intimidating.
+This could symbolize encountering new cultures or situations that feel both inviting and intimidating.

 Chorus 1: A Question of Identity